 A study of relationships and tensions between religious traditions and human rights, with illustrations from historical and contemporary issues and movements.
-Also listed as Religion 336.

 THS 624.
-Church & State in America.
+Church and State in America.
 (3 h)

 This course examines the theology, history, sociology and politics leading to the unique relationship of Church and State in the United States.
 The course engages contemporary issues and conflicts in the Church-State field with special attention to current developments and media coverage of those events.